fpvonly/quacktales/README.md

 QuackTales is a Phaser 3 platformer demo game based on DuckTales (NES).

-At this development stage, the game contains some small bugs but those should not affect the gameplay very noticeably.
+At this development stage, the game contains some small bugs.
+Tested mainly for Chrome.